jsdom/jsdom/README.md

 ## Canvas

-jsdom includes support for using the [canvas](https://npmjs.org/package/canvas) package to extend any `<canvas>` elements with the canvas API.
+jsdom includes support for using the [canvas](https://npmjs.org/package/canvas) or [canvas-prebuilt](https://npmjs.org/package/canvas-prebuilt) package to extend any `<canvas>` elements with the canvas API.
 To make this work, you need to include canvas as a dependency in your project, as a peer of jsdom.
 If jsdom can find the canvas package, it will use it, but if it's not present, then `<canvas>` elements will behave like `<div>`s.

 ## More Examples